 The area between accountability & authority is where uncertainty lives.
-This uncertainty can lead to innovative ideas that could not have been known prior to the present.
+This uncertainty can lead to innovative ideas that could not have been known before the present.

 How do teams deal with uncertainty?

-- In Trust Attracting teams areas of uncertainty are collective overlaps.
-When something is uncertain the team moves acknowledges & determines who is best to handle the complexity of the work.
+- In Trust Attracting teams, areas of uncertainty are collective overlaps.
+When something is uncertain, the team moves acknowledges & determines who is best to handle the work’s complexity.

 Isn’t it better to draw clear lines that indicate exactly who is accountable for exactly what work?

-If the team waits for something to happen then figure out who has the authority it is too late, the problem has slipped into a obfuscated organizational trap.
+If the team waits for something to happen, then figure out who has the authority, it is too late, and the problem has slipped into an obfuscated organizational trap.